 An updated map system will showcase each activity, and how long it will be available.
 Plus, every zone in Destiny 2 can be traveled to without the need to go back into orbit.

 Players will be able to transfer their characters from Destiny to the sequel, at least on a visual level.
-Destiny characters will carry over to Destiny 2 as long as they meet certain criteria, Bungie said in a March, 2017 blog post.
+Destiny characters will carry over to its sequel as long as they meet certain criteria, Bungie said in a March 2017 blog post.
 Your character must be at least level 20 and have completed the Black Garden mission — the final mission of the base game — to make the jump.

-However, only character personalization traits such as class, race, and physical appearance will transfer, from Destiny to the sequel.
+However, only character personalization traits such as class, race, and physical appearance will transfer, from Destiny to its successor.
 Besides a familiar looking hero, expect to start from scratch.